MrsG33k/CI-MS1-Pokemon/README.md

         - **Here are the wireframes for both desktop and mobile for the homepage:**
         <figure>
             <img src="assets/images/HomePage.png" width="400px"
                 alt="Image of desktop wireframe for homepage">

-            <figcaption>Image of desktop wireframe for the homepage layout</figcaption>
         </figure>

         <figure>
             <img src="assets/images/HomePage_Mob.png" width="200px"
                 alt="Image of mobile wireframe for homepage">

-            <figcaption>Image of mobile wireframe for the homepage layout</figcaption>
         </figure>

     - #### PokeTypes Wireframe